0xffff-one/0xffff-lib/README.md

 )
 ```

-Now we have successfully added a module to our library, now it's time to add some tests to examine if the module works as we expected.
+Now we have successfully added a module to our library, it's time to add some tests to examine if the module works as expected.
-For now, all the tests live in `tests` which is also a package managed by `bazel`.
-So it contains a `BUILD` file.
-Let's check out its content:
+For now, all the tests reside in the `tests` directory.
+Since `tests` is a package managed by `bazel`, it contains a `BUILD` file.
+Let's check out its contents:

 ```bzl
 cc_test(